bitovi/academy/src/ngrx/7-create-api-effects/create-api-effects.md

 @page learn-ngrx/create-api-effects Create an API Effect
 @parent learn-ngrx 7

-@description Create an NgRx effect to connect the login Store to a mock API.
+@description Create an NgRx Effect to connect the Login Store to an authentication API.

 @body

 > **Quick Start**: You can checkout [this branch](https://github.com/bitovi/angular-ngrx-chat/tree/test-actions) to get your codebase ready to work on this part.

 ## Overview

-1. Add `login$` Effect to `LoginEffects`
+1. Add `login$` Effect to `LoginEffects`.

-2. Dispatch `LoginActions.loginSuccess` when API request is successful
+2. Dispatch `LoginActions.loginSuccess` Action when API request is successful.

-3. Dispatch `LoginActions.loginFailure` when API request fails
+3. Dispatch `LoginActions.loginFailure` Action when API request fails.

-1. Add `logout$` Effect to `LoginEffects`
+4. Add `logout$` Effect to `LoginEffects`.

-2. Dispatch `LoginActions.logoutSuccess` when API request is successful
+5. Dispatch `LoginActions.logoutSuccess` Action when API request is successful.

-3. Dispatch `LoginActions.logoutFailure` when API request fails
+6. Dispatch `LoginActions.logoutFailure` Action when API request fails.

 ## Problem 1: Create `login$` Effect to Handle API Requests